Test in production without watermarks.

 IronPDF is versatile and quite capable of handling printing features such as finding a printer and setting print resolution.

-To specify the printer, all you need to do is to get the current printing document object (with the help of the GetPrintDocument
+To specify the printer, all you need to do is to get the current printing document object (using the GetPrintDocument

 method), then use the PrinterSettings.PrinterName